rhysd/vim-github-support/README.md

 - [rhysd/vim-syntax-codeowners][vim-syntax-codeowners]: Filetype support for `CODEOWNERS` file supported by GitHub

 For configuration, please see each repositories' README.md files.

+More plugins may be added in the future.

 ## Installation